-Welland Hydro's proposed adjustment to its RTSRs is approved.
-The RTSRs were adjusted based on the UTRs current at the time of the filing.
-The OEB finds that these 2018 UTRs are to be incorporated into the rate model to adjust the RTSRs that Welland Hydro will charge its customers accordingly.
+Hearst Power's proposed adjustment to its RTSRs is approved.
+The RTSRs were adjusted based on the current host-RTSRs and the UTRs current at the time of the filing.
+The OEB finds that the new 2018 UTRs are to be incorporated into the rate model to adjust the RTSRs that Hearst Power will charge its customers accordingly.